What Does the Hands on the Hips Pose Mean?

-- A change in the position of the hands, fingers and thumbs
+- a change in the position of the hands, fingers and thumbs, or

 This is a pose of dominance, threat and challenge.
 The picture below shows the standard version of this posture.
 Let's look at the effects of this pose and how the components contribute to it.

 It Maximizes Perceived Size